cznewt/architect-api/README.rst

 Salt Master (Manager Integration)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can control salt master infrasturctue and get the status of managed hosts
+You can control salt master infrastructure and get the status of managed hosts
 and resources.
-The Salt engine ``architect`` relays the state outpusts of
+The Salt engine ``architect`` relays the state outputs of
 individual state runs and ``architect`` runners and modules provide the
 capabilities to interface with salt and architect functions.
 The Salt Master
 is managed through it's HTTP API service.